-APRA has provided guidance to regulated banks and other lenders in relation to their treatment of loans where such lenders have offered COVID-19 support options to small business and home loan borrowers/obligors with an option to defer or be granted a waiver of their repayments or interest for a period.
+APRA has recently updated its guidance to regulated banks and other lenders in relation to their treatment of loans where such lenders have offered COVID-19 support options to small business and home loan borrowers/obligors with an option to defer or be granted a waiver of their repayments or interest for a period.

-The securitisation industry supports an approach equivalent to that which APRA has confirmed for regulated ADIs.
-The RBA has similarly published guidance for lenders who report RMBS information through the RBA's Securitisation System.
+The securitisation industry supports an approach equivalent to that which APRA has confirmed for regulated ADIs..